A deep learning-based remaining useful life prediction approach for bearings: Degradation indicator training and RUL prediction algorithm

 EMD is a self-adaptive method which is normally applied to analyze non-stationary and nonlinear signals.
-It decomposes the raw vibration data, $\bf{S_i}$, into a number of IMFs, illustrating the natural oscillation modes from fast to low oscillations.
-A sifting process is adopted to calculate the $j$-th mode of IMF (IMF$_{i,j}$) of the $i$-th unit, using the following formula:
+It decomposes the raw vibration data $\bf{S_i}$ into $n$ number of IMFs, illustrating the natural oscillation modes from fast to low oscillations.